 It’s nothing unusual to see film trucks in our hometown.
 Abbotsford is one of the most beautiful places.
 I was a bit surprised when hubby and I were driving into old downtown and I saw lights surrounding one my favorite stores Spruce Collective.
 I had no idea what movie was being filmed in our Historic Downtown area.
 But it’s always a cool thing to see.

 Fast-forward a year later, I’m sitting in bed alone, ten days before Christmas Eve when I settle in to watch another Hallmark Holiday Movie.
 I’m like a junkie during this time of year, setting my PVR to record each and everyone that comes on television.
-And tonight I got lucky because I was about to watch The Christmas Secret.
+And tonight I got lucky because I was about to watch one I had been waiting for called The Christmas Secret.

 Christine saves the life of the elderly woman who owns Wilson’s department store, her husband sets his grandson Jason (John Reardon) off to find her to thank her for saving his wife.
 But Christine has disappeared once again.
 Jason has no idea who the mysterious “Christine” is.
 An accountant by trade, he lost his job due to downsizing and is back in town to help his grandparents with Wilson’s over the holidays.